51197

 Impact on Precinct 7

 As part of the MBTA Communities Act that was passed in 2023, over 60 acres in Precinct 7 were zoned for high-density multi-family development.
-Already, the construction of 442 dwelling units is underway on 7 of those acres.
-While Article 2, a community-driven push to scale back these ambitious plans, did remove the Village Overlay zoning, the below list of properties was filed in advance of Article 2’s passage, locking in the by-right development potential for the next 8 years on the balance of these 44 acres along Hartwell Ave.
+While Article 2, a community-driven push to scale back these ambitious plans, did remove the Village Overlay zoning in this area, the below list of properties spanning across 44 acres, was filed on in advance of Article 2’s passage, locking in the by-right development potential for the next 8 years.
+So far, 4 of those properties have plans underway that, based on my calculations, will bring 429 additional students to our school system.

 3 Maguire Ave – preliminary subdivision of 2.69 acres